How It Works

 - Repairing or replacing damaged gutters, siding, trim work

-This program assists low-to-moderate-income homeowners who live in a New Orleans Historic Landmarks Commission district that levies fines.
-By helping these homeowners to repair and maintain their homes, they will be able to remain in their houses and pass their property on to future generations.
+This program assists low- to moderate-income homeowners who live in a New Orleans Historic Landmarks Commission district that levies fines.
+By making repairs to their houses with PRC’s assistance, the homeowners will be able to remain in their property and pass it on to future generations.
 The Preservation Resource Center will evaluate homeowners by need and scope of work.

 - Must be a homeowner and only own one property.

-- Must be a low-to moderate-income household as determined by the U.S. Department of Housing and Urban Development.
-This means the total household income cannot exceed the current 80% AMI limit, which is as follows in the New Orleans-Metairie, LA HUD Metro:
+- Must be a low- to moderate-income household as determined by the U.S. Department of Housing and Urban Development.
+This means the total household income cannot exceed the current 80 percent AMI limit, which is as follows in the New Orleans-Metairie, LA HUD Metro:

 - $39,300 for a family of 1

 - $44,900 for a family of 2

 - $60,600 for a family of 5